Home About & Contact

 That’s a big NOPE for me.
 So imagine my surprise when I found out my room was on the third floor.

-I’m happy to report that I didn’t have any issues and I slept great.
-Truth is, I even took a nap in my room (which I never do) and slept fantastically because the bed was SO COMFORTABLE.
+I’m happy to report that I slept great without any issues.
+The truth is, I even took a nap in my room (which I never do) and slept fantastically because the bed was SO COMFORTABLE.

 In fact, the bed is so comfortable hotel staff have taken a picture of the mattress tag because guests often ask about the mattresses.
 You can save on your stay at the Reed House here.